 Ms E – published December 2018

-The Norfolk Safeguarding Adults Board (NSAB) has today (12th December 2018) published a Safeguarding Adults Review into the death of a woman living in a Norfolk care home.
+The Norfolk Safeguarding Adults Board (NSAB) has today (12 December 2018) published a Safeguarding Adults Review into the death of a woman living in a Norfolk care home.
 Our thoughts are with the family who have lost a loved one.
-This review has been carried out by Norfolk Safeguarding Adults Board, and the Independent Chair wishes to record her condolences to the family.
+This review has been carried out by Norfolk Safeguarding Adults Board, and the independent chair wishes to record her condolences to the family.

 A summary of the report, including a learning action plan, and the full report are published here.

 Under the provisions of the Care Act 2014 all Safeguarding Adults Boards (SABs) are required to undertake a Safeguarding Adults Review (SAR), overseen by an Independent Report Writer, in order to learn lessons and improve practice when a situation arises with a person in their area who requires care and support, where doubts have been raised about the quality of service they received and deserved.

 The key aim of the SAR is not to investigate or apportion blame, but to examine professional practice and adjust this practice in light of lessons learnt.
 These lessons are vital to reduce the risk of re-occurrence.